dandailey/holocron/docs/architecture.md

 **Alternatives considered**: Download from GitHub, symlink to master repo **Trade-offs**: Requires gem updates for template changes, but simpler distribution

-### Configuration Format: YAML
+### Holocron Detection: Directory-Based

-**Decision**: Use YAML for configuration files **Rationale**:
+**Decision**: Use `_memory/` directory presence for holocron detection **Rationale**:
-- Human-readable
+- Simple and reliable
-- Easy to parse
+- No configuration files to manage
-- Widely supported
+- Self-contained and portable
-- Good for structured data
+- Easy to understand and debug

-**Alternatives considered**: JSON, TOML, custom format **Trade-offs**: YAML can be complex, but more readable than JSON
+**Alternatives considered**: Configuration files, metadata files, symlinks **Trade-offs**: Less metadata available, but much simpler and more reliable

 ### Command Structure: Modular